Last chance to see: Helsinki Biennial 2021 brings art and sustainability to Vallisaari

 A moment in history for Helsinki

-The Helsinki Biennial 2021 will open on Helsinki Day (12 June), marking the date that the city was founded, and will run until 26 September.
+The Helsinki Biennial 2021 opened on Helsinki Day (12 June), marking the date that the city was founded, and will run until 26 September.
 Vallisaari island, a 15-minute boat ride from the centre of Helsinki, harbours its own history and relationship with ecology.
 The island has played host to seal hunters, seafarers, pilots, residents of the neighbouring islands, Russian military personnel and Finnish Defence Forces personnel and their families.
 The last remaining inhabitants left the island in 1996, and the site lay closed off until spring 2016.
 Though humans’ occupation of Vallisaari was relatively fleeting, the island still bears battle scars.
 At the beginning of the 20th century, almost all its trees had been felled, and explosions and construction left the island’s surface mangled.
 But it’s Vallisaari’s rich history and idiosyncrasies that have provided fertile sources of inspiration for the biennial’s artists.

 Art highlights at the Helsinki Biennial